banisterious/obsidian-oneirometrics/README.md

 ## Settings

 ### Project Note
-- **OneiroMetrics Path:** Path to the main note where your dream metrics are stored (previously called "Project Note").
+- **OneiroMetrics Path:** Path to the main note where your dream metrics are stored
-- **Selected Notes/Folders:** Choose individual notes or entire folders to analyze for dream metrics.
+- **Selected Notes/Folders:** Choose individual notes or entire folders to analyze for dream metrics
 - **Open Metrics Note:** Quick access button to open your metrics note
+- **Settings Button:** Quick access to plugin settings from the metrics note

 ### Backup Settings
 - **Enable Backups**: Toggle to enable/disable automatic backups (enabled by default)